Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Dynamic properties of a spiral arm based on traffic jams

 \subsection{Disappearance of a spiral arm}

-We now argue that the "light-in and heavy-out" should underlie the disappearance of spiral arms, and therefore spiral arms are transient.
-In addition, we propose a general approximate formula for the lifetime of spiral arms, which is simply derived from the "light-in and heavy-out".
+We now evaluate simply and directly the disappearance of a spiral arm based on the ``light-in and heavy-out'' approach, which considers the dynamic nature of patterns.
+This evaluation shows that the spiral arm is transient as presented in Fig.\,\ref{fig:lmf.eps}.
+In addition, we estimate the remaining lifetime of the spiral arm by using an approximate formula which is immediately derived from the ``light-in and heavy-out'' approach.

-The "light-in and heavy-out" is the gas flow rate difference between the light inflow into and heavy outflow from a traffic jam in spiral arms.
+The ``light-in and heavy-out'' is the gas flow rate difference between a light (i.e., low density) inflow into and heavy (i.e., high density) outflow from the traffic jam in spiral arms.
 Here the gas inflow rate (and also outflow rate) is given by the product of its density and speed.

 In Fig.\,\ref{fig:cm.eps}b, the outflow gas density $m_{out}=\tilde{m}_{34}$ (the red circle in Fig.\,\ref{fig:cm.eps}b) at the front of the traffic jam is about two times higher than the inflow gas density $m_{in}=\tilde{m}_{20}$ (the blue circle in Fig.\,\ref{fig:cm.eps}b) at the tail.
-This is because gas particles are jammed and compressed, so that they become massive gas clumps in the jam, which we interpret as the formation of stars \cite{GalaDy} or possibly black holes \cite{Rana}.
+This is because gas particles are jammed and compressed, so that they become massive gas clumps in the jam, which we interpret as the formation of stars \cite{GalaDy} (or possibly even black holes \cite{Rana}).

-In Fig.\,\ref{fig:cm.eps}c, the outflow gas speed $v_{out}=|\tilde{\Vec{v}}_{34}|$ (the red circle in Fig.\,\ref{fig:cm.eps}c) at the jam front is slower than the inflow gas speed $v_{in}=|\tilde{\Vec{v}}_{20}|$ (the blue circle in Fig.\,\ref{fig:cm.eps}c) at the jam tail, but the ratio $v_{out}/v_{in}$ is almost one.
+In Fig.\,\ref{fig:cm.eps}c, the outflow gas speed $v_{out}=|\tilde{\myvec{v}}_{34}|$ (the red circle in Fig.\,\ref{fig:cm.eps}c) at the jam front is slower than the inflow gas speed $v_{in}=|\tilde{\myvec{v}}_{20}|$ (the blue circle in Fig.\,\ref{fig:cm.eps}c) at the jam tail, but the ratio $v_{out}/v_{in}$ is almost one.
 This is because gas particles are in Keplerian motion.

 As a consequence of the above discussion, the gas outflow rate $m_{out}v_{out}$ at the jam front is more than the gas inflow rate $m_{in}v_{in}$ at the jam tail.
 This gas flow rate difference $m_{out}v_{out}-m_{in}v_{in}$ decreases the mass $m_{jam}$ of the jam, and leads to the disappearance of the traffic jam.
-Here we call this astronomical gas flow rate difference the "light-in and heavy-out".
+Here we call this astronomical gas flow rate difference the ``light-in and heavy-out''.

-Assuming that the gas flow rate difference $m_{out}v_{out}-m_{in}v_{in}$ is constant, the lifetime $t_{d}$ of the spiral arm is simply given by the following general approximate formula:
+Assuming that the gas flow rate difference $m_{out}v_{out}-m_{in}v_{in}$ is constant, the remaining lifetime $t_{d}$ of the spiral arm is immediately given by the following approximate formula, without calculating its pattern speeds:

 The mass $m_{jam}$ ($m_{jam}=\sum_{i=21}^{34}\tilde{m}_{i}\times 1$ in Fig.\,\ref{fig:cm.eps}b) decreases gradually by the gas flow rate difference $m_{out}v_{out}-m_{in}v_{in}$.
 It reaches the mass $m_{ofs}$ with the density $m_{out}$ ($m_{ofs}=\sum_{i=21}^{34}m_{out}\times 1$ with the red rectangle in Fig.\,\ref{fig:cm.eps}b), and finally the spiral arm disappears.